jamesplease/redux-resource/docs/api-reference/action-types.md

 There are four groups of action types, one for each of the four [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) actions.

-Within each CRUD action, there are four actions that reflect the four request statuses.
-As actions with these types are emitted, your requests will cycle through those four states.
+Within each CRUD action, the four actions reflect the four request statuses.

 #### Example